markzie-mze/markzie-mze/README.md

-I am a conservation scientist working between southern Africa, Australia and the South Pacific.
+I am a conservation scientist and ecologist currently based in southern Africa.